6 min read

 Columbus Day (US)

 While Columbus Day is currently still a federal holiday in the United States, it is not celebrated in all states and cities; it is considered a “regional holiday.”
 The holiday was created to commemorate the landing of Christopher Columbus in the Americas in 1492.
 When teaching about Columbus Day, be very intentional about including multiple perspectives on the historical events surrounding Christopher Columbus and the colonists’ arrival.
-The most important thing is to be honest with your learners and acknowledges that the traditional narrative about Columbus is historically inaccurate.
+The most important thing is to be honest with your learners and acknowledge that the traditional narrative about Columbus is historically inaccurate.
 Native perspectives have not often been truthfully represented when the story of American colonization is told.

 To ensure that you are creating an inclusive classroom environment and teaching from an anti-bias perspective, avoid inaccuracies and language such as: